sjmack/HLAtools/README.md

 GLupdate("hla#3.25.0#HLA-A*01:01:01:01/HLA-A*01:02+HLA-A*24:02:01:01","1.05.0")
 [1] "hla#1.05.0#HLA-A*0101/HLA-A*0102+HLA-A*2402101"
 ```

-- GLStoUNI() and UNItoGLS() translate between the GL String and UNIFORMAT grammars
+- GLStoUNI() and UNItoGLS() convert between the GL String and UNIFORMAT grammars
 ```
 GLStoUNI("HLA-A*02:01/HLA-A*02:02+HLA-A*03:01/HLA-A*03:02")
 [1] "A*02:01,A*03:01|A*02:01,A*03:02|A*02:02,A*03:01|A*02:02,A*03:02"